-In parallel to the practical part of the workshop, the program will be supported by a series of lectures of technical and theoretical content by acknowledged academics and professionals, amongst them there will be Simeon Agathopoulos (professor, Dept. of Materials Science and Engineering, University of Ioannina), Maria Arakadaki (associate professor, Department of Architecture, AUTH), Stavros Apotsos (PhD candidate, Department of Architecture, AUTH) Giorgos Karvelas (architect-carpenter, former lecturer in University of Patras and TEI of Athens), Giorgos Mantanis (professor, Dept. of Wood & Furniture Design and Technology, TEI of Thessaly), Vasilis Nitsiakos (professor of Folklore studies at the Department of History and Archaeology, University of Ioannina) and Eleftheria Tsakanika (assistant professor, School of Architecture, NTUA).
+In parallel to the practical part of the workshop, the program will be supported by a series of lectures of technical and theoretical content by acknowledged academics and professionals, amongst them there will be Simeon Agathopoulos (professor, Dept. of Materials Science and Engineering, University of Ioannina), Maria Arakadaki (associate professor, Department of Architecture, AUTH), Stavros Apotsos (PhD candidate, Department of Architecture, AUTH) Giorgos Karvelas (architect-carpenter, former lecturer in University of Patras and TEI of Athens), Giorgos Mantanis (professor, Dept. of Wood & Furniture Design and Technology, TEI of Thessaly), Tzortzis Makrionitis (chemist, independent researcher of traditional wood-fired ovens) and Eleftheria Tsakanika (assistant professor, School of Architecture, NTUA).
 The lectures will be held at the Pramanta Conference Centre and at a community space of Melissourgoi village; They will be attended by participants of both workshops and will be open to the public.

 Archive photograph of masons

 The ‘Shelters’ workshops are addressed to professionals from the construction field and researchers from fields relevant to the production of space, who are willing to deepen their knowledge concerning wooden structures, building with stone and earth· as well as to everyone with keen interest in approaching the cultural heritage from the aspect of everyday practices and traditional techniques.